Cultural Facilities Fund

 - Copy of the lease, deed, or ground lease for your facility (if applicable).

-- Letters of support (no more than six).
+- Letters of support (current and no more than six).

 - Images of the overall site as well as specific areas of work.